glouppe/talk-kva-2025/talk.md

 ???

-Based on this idea, we have recently developed Appa, a latent diffusion model for atmospheric data assimilation.
+Based on this idea, we have recently developed Appa, an extension of SDA built on a latent diffusion model of atmospheric dynamics.

 Appa is made of three components:
 - a 500M-parameter autoencoder that compresses the data space $x$ into a latent space $z$ with a 450x compression factor;